Thanks in advance for participating!

 It is generally illegal to require blood tests for diabetes as part of the hiring process, as this could violate federal anti-discrimination laws, particularly the Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA).

-Many large industrial companies, particularly in the trades, require pre-employment drug tests for new hires.
+Many industrial companies require pre-employment drug tests for new hires.
 However, these outsourced tests often go beyond screening for illegal drug use.
 They frequently test for unrelated medical conditions, such as low or high blood sugar levels, cholesterol, and other factors.
 The results are then provided to a contracted company doctor, who has the authority to recommend whether a candidate should be hired.
 For individuals with Type 1 Diabetes (T1D), this often results in disqualification, effectively barring them from employment with these organizations.

 We want to emphasize this again: we truly hope the CDC’s reported T1D prevalence rates are accurate, as it would mean fewer people are living with T1D than what we’ve observed.
 That would be fantastic news!